Formal proof of the approximation of a random phenomenon by a chaotic phenomenon: Illustrative examples

 \cite{He}.
 Thus, for an appropriate choice of the initial point $(x_0, y_0)$, the iterations of the map $T_H$ densely cover a compact subset $\Omega$ of the phase space.
 This set $\Omega$, called the Hénon attractor, is a fractal object exhibiting a complex structure and remarkable topological properties, such as its fractal dimension, its connection to chaotic behaviors, and its non-periodic nature.
 Numerical estimates have been used to estimate the Hausdorff dimension of $\Omega$, which is approximately 1.26, providing an accurate measure of the geometric complexity of this attractor \cite{Ru}.\\

 In the particular case of the Hénon map with $a = 1.4$ and $b = 0.3$, the exact expression of the invariant density is difficult to obtain directly due to the complexity of the dynamic system, particularly because of the presence of the fractal structure of $\Omega$.
 However, this density can be approximated using numerical methods such as the empirical distribution method, which involves observing the frequency of points visited over the iterations, or the Monte Carlo simulations method, which generates many random trajectories to estimate the system's probability distribution.
-These numerical methods provide efficient approximations of the invariant density, which is often localized in a specific region of phase space, while exhibiting fractal and chaotic characteristics, particularly for the chosen parameters.\\
+These numerical methods provide efficient approximations of the invariant density, which is often localized in a specific region of phase space, while exhibiting fractal and chaotic characteristics, particularly for the chosen parameters.
+The following figure illustrates the distribution of points generated by the Hénon map and the associated invariant measure density with $a = 1.4$, $b = 0.3$, $(x_0,y_0)=(0.1,0.1)$ and $N=10^4$.\\